zwall-bp/HL2-Custom-Map-Browser-And-Tool/readme.md

 <img src="./assets/Markdown/hl2_background_script.png" alt="An example of the background script in an addon.">

 The level developer was nice enough to create a background map which you can add to your own rotation of startup menu maps.
+Just run the script.

+> **TIP:** After you finish, the next time you boot up the game, be sure to run the command `sv_unlockedchapters 99` to expand the background map pool.
+This will unlock all of the chapters in New Game.

 > **WARNING:** While I have provided a bash script that is completely safe to run, always be cautious about running any scripts on your machine that you don't fully trust, *ESPECIALLY IF YOU ARE RUNNING AT A HIGHER PRIVLAGE!*